Fraternity and Sorority Life

 Fraternity and sorority membership is a lifestyle option for undergraduate students.
 Approximately 23 percent of the students at the University of Rochester belong to Greek-letter organizations and have the option of living in chapter houses or special interest residential areas after the freshman year.
-Six of the 11 sororities and 10 of the 17 fraternities have living areas on the River Campus.
-Membership ranges from one (part of multi-university chapters) to groups of 50 or more.
+Seven of the 15 sororities and eight of the 16 fraternities have living areas on the River Campus.
+Membership ranges from one (part of multi-university chapters) to groups of 60 or more.

 - For more information contact: